 “Mom, would you have believed us?”
 Jacky asked.

-Mrs. Chu hesitated for a bit then nodded in agreement to Jacky’s words.
+Mrs. Chu hesitated for a bit then nodded in agreement with Jacky’s words.
 “All right.
 Should we all go back and tell your father the news?”

 Ehlo brightened up.
 “Good idea, Auntie.
 I’ll come and visit as well.”